 Most (if not all) product teams have their own tech stack.
 These are the trusted tools that the company relies on to help improve efficiency and optimize certain processes.
-So, the product ops team at Pendo works to ensure the tools in place help the product management organization operate efficiently.
+So, the product ops team works to ensure the tools in place help the product management organization operate efficiently.

 3. Feedback and NPS

-We get feedback from our customers using NPS scores.
+We get feedback from customers using NPS scores.
 All of this, plus general feedback from customers, helps us to create a product roadmap whereby decisions and priorities are heavily influenced by our customers’ feedback.

-If you ask me, cross-communication is one of the most important aspects of a product operations role.
+Cross-communication is one of the most important aspects of a product operations role.
 It involves collaboration with support stakeholders.
 Our primary customer is, of course, product managers.
 This is followed by revenue teams, who must understand the value of the product.

 6. Product Enablement